Informfully/Recommenders/README.md

 | ILD | Intra-lList Distance | [Paper](https://api.semanticscholar.org/CorpusID:11075976), [Code](https://github.com/Informfully/Recommenders/blob/main/cornac/metrics/diversity.py) |
 | RADio | RADio Divergence | [Paper](https://dl.acm.org/doi/abs/10.1145/3523227.3546780), [Code](https://github.com/Informfully/Recommenders/blob/main/cornac/metrics/diversity.py) |

+Item visualization is done using the [Informfully Platform](https://github.com/Informfully/Platform).
+Please look at the relevant documentation page for a [demo script](https://informfully.readthedocs.io/en/latest/recommendations.html).

 ## Citation

 If you use any code or data of this repository in a scientific publication, we ask you to cite the following paper: